Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (i) as soon as reasonably practicable, notifies the other party of the extent to which it is unable to perform its obligations; and

-(ii) uses its best endeavors to mitigate the adverse effects of the Force Majeure Event and perform its obligations under this Contract as quickly as possible.
+(ii) uses its best endeavours to mitigate the adverse effects of the Force Majeure Event and perform its obligations under this Contract as quickly as possible.

 (b) Where the Force Majeure Event prevents a party from performing a material obligation under this Contract for a period in excess of 30 days, then the other party may by notice terminate this Contract and/or any Purchase Order, which will be effective immediately, unless otherwise stated in the notice.